FedericoVaga/mamma/README.md

 }
 ```

-It is aslo possible to define a test suite context by using the variable
+It is also possible to define a test suite context by using the variable
 `m_suite->private`.
 The purpose is exactly the same as for tests, but extended
 to the test-suite.
 The suite context is accessible from a test using the
 following pointers `m_test->m_suite->private`: